MAAP-Project/maap-jupyter-ide/ipycmc/ipycmc/loadGeotiffs/README.md

 ```
 load_geotiffs(urls, default_tiler_ops = {}, handle_as = "", default_ops_load_layer = {}, debug_mode = True, time_analysis = False)
 ```
-Function call must be on a MapCMC object.
+Function call must be on an IpyCMC.MapCMC object.
 For example,
 ```
 w = ipycmc.MapCMC()
 w
 w.load_geotiffs(urls="", default_tiler_ops={"colormap_name":"autumn", "pixel_selection":"mean"}, handle_as="wmts/xml", default_ops_load_layer={"handleAs": "wmts_raster"}, debug_mode = True, time_analysis = False)
 ```
 ### Arguments
-* `urls`, where urls must be:
+* `urls`: where urls must be:
 	*  a string consisting of a single link to a geotiff in an s3 bucket in the MAAP ade (private or bucket bucket will suffice).
 Currently, this string must start with "s3://" and end with ".tif" or ".tiff".
-However, this can be changed by modifying the `required_start` and `required_end` lists in variables.json.
-Even if these arguments are changed, if the beginning and ending types of the links do not comply with the TiTiler requirements, an error message will be returned.
+However, this can be changed by modifying the `required_starts` and `required_ends` lists in variables.json.
+Even if these arguments are changed, if the beginning and ending types of the links do not comply with the TiTiler requirements, an error message will be returned and tiles cannot be generated.
     * a list consisting of links to geotiffs where each link follows all the guidelines listed above
     * a string pointing to a folder in an s3 bucket.
-All files in this folder will be added to a list as long as they end in one of `required_end`
+All files in this folder will be added to a list as long as they end in one of `required_ends`
-* `default_tiler_ops`, Arguments to be passed to the request url to the TiTiler.
+* `default_tiler_ops`: Arguments to be passed to the request url to the TiTiler.
 This variable must be a dictionary where the key is one of the parameters below and the value is the argument to be passed for that parameter.
 Below are the descriptions provided by Development Seed.
    * `tile_format`: Output image type, `string`.
 Can only be certain value specified in `variables.json`
    * `tile_scale`: Tile size scale.
 1=256x256, 2=512x512..., `integer`
    * `pixel_selection`: Pixel selection method, `string`.
 Can only be certain values specified in `variables.json`.
 Primarily used for mosaic json (i.e. multiple geotiffs at once)
    * `TileMatrixSetId`: TileMatrixSet Name (set values that represent a projection), `string`.
 Can only be certain value specified in `variables.json`
    * `resampling_method`: Resampling method, `string`.
 Can only be certain value specified in `variables.json`
    * `return_mask`: Add mask to the output data, `boolean`
-   * `rescale`
+   * `rescale`: comma (',') delimited Min,Max bounds, `string`

     #### Additional arguments you can add that are not typically added as defaults (Note: you can change the defaults by modifying `defaults_tiler` in variables.json:)
    * `minzoom`:  Overwrite default minzoom, `integer`